angular/angular/aio/content/guide/router.md

 Add a new file to the project called `selective-preloading-strategy.ts` and define a `SelectivePreloadingStrategy` service class as follows:`SelectivePreloadingStrategy` implements the `PreloadingStrategy`, which has one method, `preload`.

-The router calls the `preload` method with two arguments
+The router calls the `preload` method with two arguments:
 1. The route to consider.
 1. A loader function that can load the routed module asynchronously.